JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 Do you need some quick PoC?

-I would stick to Streamlit.
+> I would stick to Streamlit

 Do you expect it to scale and custom functions/behaviour to appear?